andrew890/easysmf-samples/tutorial/Introduction.md

 EasySMF time conversions mean that you do not need to worry about the units for the different fields when you are processing SMF data.
 Different data types for local and UTC date/times provide a defense against programming errors like comparing local and UTC time fields.
-Java has built in time zone support, so you can transform times between UTC and local and between different time zones according to the rules of your system time zone(s).
+Java has built in time zone support, so you can transform times between UTC and local time and between different time zones.

 Java.time classes store values with nanosecond precision.
 This is more than adequate for most SMF fields.
 Where more precision is required e.g. STCK timestamps, you can choose to use the raw value to get the full precision.